16 June 1903 (Vienna) - 23 April 1965 (Seattle)

 In the article "Weights and Measures" in the ninth edition of the Encyclopedia Britannica (page 485) a rabbinical rule is referred to, according to which the volume of the ancient Hebrew liquid capacity measure called bath is equal to the volume of half a cubit, cubed.
 Does any reader of Isis know where this rule may be found?

 By 1962 he seemed to have been split three ways.
 Of them, the metrology way was getting his best efforts.
-In December of that year he read to the Archaeological Institute of America a paper on The Evidence for the Near Eastern Origin of the Doric and the Parthenon Foot Standard, but he was absent the following March at the Western Branch of AOS, where his paper on The Real Meaning of the Chinese Name of the Analects of Confucius was read by Don Gibbs, and his paper on Foreign Machine Translation (MT) Development and its Effect on Chinese Language Studies was read by Stella Chien.
+In December of that year he read to the Archaeological Institute of America a paper on The Evidence for the Near Eastern Origin of the Doric and the Parthenon Foot Standard.
+But he was absent the following March at the Western Branch of AOS, where his paper on The Real Meaning of the Chinese Name of the Analects of Confucius was read by Don Gibbs, and his paper on Foreign Machine Translation (MT) Development and its Effect on Chinese Language Studies was read by Stella Chien.
 In December 1964, he read another metrology paper, "Additional Evidence for a Prehistoric Link Between the Measuring Systems of Sumeria and the Indus Valley," to the Archaeological Institute meeting:

 Excavations in the Indus Valley have in recent decades brought to light a considerable number of cubic weights of a weight standard and several specimens of a linear standard.
 In a paper read before the American Oriental Society in 1959, we have already submitted some evidence for an extraordinary metrological agreement between the weight standards of Sumeria and the Indus Valley.
 Our present paper will submit additional evidence suggesting a link between both metrologies unlikely to be coincidental.

 Again the larger connections, rooted in precise philology and issuing in a human universal.
-Reifler had in a sense reinvented himself, but it was the same humanly precise and comprehensive self.

 Metrology and Chinese clasped hands at the end, in a paper on the Sumero-Babylonian origin of the Chinese system of measures, and another in "The Philological and Mathematical Problems of Wang Mang's Standard Grain Measures."
 The latter was contributed to a 70th birthday volume for Li Ji.
 It was almost his last flicker as a Sinologist.